aldonadi/cs340_projecttwo/README.md

 False if it did not.

 * *find(query)*: Takes a dictionary object of the to search for.
 Returns a list of all matching records.
-Returns an empty list if no matching records were found.
+If no records are found, returns an empty list.

 ### Screenshots